wahorvat/exceptional-point/README.md

 Or, even better, fork the repository on [GitHub](https://github.com/wahorvat/exceptional-point) and create a pull request (PR).

-## Citing FrustratedGraphs
+## Citing Exceptional Point Simulation
-If FrustratedGraphs helps your research, we appreciate your citations.
+If exceptional point simulation helps your research, we appreciate your citations.
 Here is the BibTeX entry:
 ```bibtex
 @misc{wahorvat2023exceptionalpoint,
 	title        = {ExceptionalPoint},